I’ll admit that I’m not a huge fan of the paranormal. It’s not something that I tend to seek to find.

 The book was due on March 29, 1937, and it was returned in the book drop on February 29, 1992.

 I wouldn’t want to pay the fee for a book that was 54 years and 11 months overdue.

 Who is the World’s Most Famous Library Ghost?

-A custodian was the first person to report that he had seen The Grey Lady ghost in 1930 and more people since then have shared that they have experienced unexplained sightings and events since then.
+A custodian was the first person to report that he had seen The Grey Lady ghost in 1930.
+Since then, more people have shared that they have experienced unexplained sightings and events.